apache/rampart/release-docs/README.txt

            release.

-rampart-1.5.1.mar   - WS-Security and WS-SecureConversation support for Axis2
+rampart-${project.version}.mar   - WS-Security and WS-SecureConversation support for Axis2
-rahas-1.5.1.mar     - STS module - to be used to add STS operations to a service
+rahas-${project.version}.mar     - STS module - to be used to add STS operations to a service

 samples  - This contains samples on using Apache Rampart and configuring
            different components to carryout different WS-Sec* operations.